General information about how foundation training is organised in the Peninsula Foundation School

 Key school personnel

-South West Peninsula Postgraduate Medical Education is under the direction of Professor Martin Beaman, Postgraduate Dean.
-The Foundation School is led by Dr Sarah Rawlinson, Head of Foundation School and supported by Trudi Geach, Foundation School Manager and Natalie Band and Suzanne Maddock as Foundation School Administrators.
+South West Peninsula Postgraduate Medical Education is under the direction of Dr Geoff Smith, Postgraduate Dean.
+The Foundation School is led by Dr Sarah Rawlinson, Head of Foundation School and supported by Suzanne Maddock, Foundation School Manager and Natalie Band as Foundation School Administrator.

 Please direct any queries to: